switzersc/watchdog/README.md

 You can change the web server you link to in the server.js file with the `.link()` function.

 PS.
-You will need an Arduino LED connected to your computer at the moment, or you can mock one out.
+You will need an Arduino LED connected to your computer at the moment, or use the led_driver.js mock driver (from the zettajs's [zetta-heartbeat-sample repo](https://github.com/zettajs/zetta-heartbeat-sample)), or you can mock one out yourself.

 ## Contributions